-- 1.1 Barnton Community Nursery and Primary School is part of Weaver Trust, and is located in the local authority of Cheshire West and Chester. - 1.2 Admission to all state funded schools is governed by the School's Admission Code 2014.
-Under the Code, the Trust is the 'Admission Authority' for the School, and has a legal duty to formally determine the 'admission arrangements' for each year's intake, in accordance with the requirements of the code. - 1.3 The Trust Board determines the administration arrangements each year. - 1.4 This policy and all other admission related documents referred to here in, and used during the admission process, together form the School's admission arrangement.
+- 1.1 Barnton Community Nursery and Primary School, Grange Community Nursery and Primary School, Comberbach Nursery and Primary School and Leftwich Community Primary School are part of Weaver Trust, which is located in the local authority of Cheshire West and Chester. - 1.2 Admission to all schools is governed by the School's Admission Code 2014.
+Under the Code, the Trust is the 'Admission Authority' for each School, and has a legal duty to formally determine the 'admission arrangements' for each year's intake, in accordance with the requirements of the code. - 1.3 The Trust Board determines the administration arrangements each year. - 1.4 This policy and all other admission related documents referred to here, and used during the admission process, together form the Trust's admission arrangement.
 Any proposed changes to the admission arrangements are subject to statutory consultation, before they can be determined.
-Determined admission arrangement can only be varied in specific circumstances, and usually only with Secretary of State consent.
+Determined admission arrangement can only be varied in specific circumstances, and usually only with Secretary of State's consent.